GuidoBaijense/GuidoBaijense.github.io/_posts/2024-10-22-fixing-my-own-environment-pt4-ztassessment.md

 >I know that I said before that I would continue with Maester.dev, but a colleague asked me about the ZTA tool and I wanted to know more about it as well.
 So I decided to write about this tool first.
 I will continue with Maester.dev in the next blog.
 Maybe.
 {: .prompt-info}

+>**Update 2024-10-23:** The aka.ms-link has been taken down for now and has been replaced with a sign-up-form for a newer version.
+Until then, you can still access the website at https://microsoft.github.io/zerotrustassessment/ or visit the project on [Github](https://github.com/microsoft/zerotrustassessment).
+{: .prompt-info}

 ## What is Zero Trust Assessment?

 [The website](https://aka.ms/ztassess) describes the Zero Trust Assessment as follows: "A tool to check your Microsoft tenant configuration for zero trust readiness."
 It is built by the `Microsoft Security → Customer Acceleration Team (CAT)` and is available for free.
 It is presented as a three steps process: